tgdevereux/spaceborne/README.md

   end
 end
 ```
-The parts of the example outside of the wrap_request block are typical rspec.
-The wrap_request is a spaceborne concept, saying that if anything fails inside of the block, to ouput to stdout information about the request, and response.
+The parts of the example outside of the `wrap_request` block are typical rspec.
+The `wrap_request` is a spaceborne concept, saying that if anything fails inside of that block, then the failure contains the request, response, as well as why it failed.
 This is to work around the issue of an expectation failing, and having good info about why, but having no idea what the request or response were that caused the failure.
-The actual request is done on the get line.
-Validation of the response is the following expect_ lines.
+The actual request is done on the `get` line.
+Validation of the response is the following `expect_*` lines.

 #### Parts of response to validate